Social Determinants of Health: Not Just a Buzzword, It Impacts the Bottom Line

-Over the last few years, key investments have been made to usher SDoH into a core function of tackling healthcare costs and outcomes.
-That includes CMS framework for health equity to address health disparities in every program and across every community.
+Over the last few years, there have been key investments made to usher SDoH into a core function of tackling healthcare costs and outcomes: CMS framework for health equity to address health disparities in every program and across every community.

-Using five priority areas, CMS will use this framework to design, implement, and operationalize policies and programs to support health for all disadvantaged or underserved folks, and provide the care and support that their enrollees need.
+Using five priority areas, CMS will use this framework to design, implement, and operationalize policies and programs to support health for all people who are disadvantaged or underserved, and provide the care and support that their enrollees need.

 57 health systems across the country have invested $2.5B of spending for SDoH and health equity programs.
-The investments focus on employment, education, food security, social community, and transportation.
+The investments are focused on employment, education, food security, social community, and transportation.

-ACO Reach participants will test a payment approach to better support care delivery and coordination for patients in underserved communities.
+ACO Reach participants will test an innovative payment approach to better support care delivery and coordination for patients in underserved communities.
 The program will require that all participants develop and implement a robust health equity plan that will measurably reduce health disparities within their beneficiary populations.

 Even as digital health companies, healthcare thought leaders, and conference agendas are regularly speaking to the need to shift our mindset and care strategies to include SDoH, we still see a slow adoption amongst many stakeholders in the industry.
 The impact on overall population health and wellness is the common talking point amongst healthcare organizations leaders, but there is still the challenge of driving quicker adoption of actionable SDoH strategies; specifically, balancing tight financial challenges facing the industry against investing in SDoH.
 What is the financial ROI for investing in SDoH and health equity?